 *Each week there will be some designated free time so that you can catch up on email, laundry, rest, and explore independently with others in the group.

 **Pacific Discovery reserves the right to alter and/or change the order of the itinerary, the focus of the projects or the activities themselves due to dates, availability, and safety precautions.

-Be prepared to spend a fair amount of time out in nature.
-You will spend a lot of nights camping, staring at the camp fire, breathing in fresh air and stargazing the night away.
-Other times, you will spend nights in comfortable, clean hostels and lodges.
-Laundry and Wi-Fi facilities will be available most days, except during the weeks in the field on the volunteer projects and on expeditions.
+Your accommodation will vary from comfortable, clean hostels and lodges to camping outdoors.
+Laundry and Wi-Fi facilities will be available some days, except during the weeks in the field on the volunteer projects and on expeditions.
 Accommodation is diverse, comfortable and carefully chosen to fit our needs.

 Meals are fresh, tasty, healthy and varied.
 Special dietary requirements and vegetarians are catered for.
 Breakfast, lunch and dinner are included in the program cost.
 Any snacks are at an additional cost, which we recommend budgeting around $15 per day for.

 Food preparation responsibilities are shared by all students.
 It’s fun, social and often a highlight.
 An average day on program would consist of the following: